bitovi/documentjs/docs/guides/documenting.md

 @body

-This guide walks you through adding the right [DocumentJS.tags tags] to your source or markdown files to create documentation useful to your users.
+This guide walks you through adding the right [documentjs.tags tags] to your source or markdown files to create documentation useful to your users.

-Every markdown file or comment block like `/** */` gets turned into a [DocumentJS.docObject docObject].
+Every markdown file or comment block like `/** */` gets turned into a [documentjs.process.docObject docObject].
 Those `docObjects` are used to render templates to generate the output html.

-Tags like `@function` within a markdown file or comment block add or change properties on the [DocumentJS.docObject docObject].
-Understanding the [DocumentJS.tags tags] behavior is the key to making useful documentation.
+Tags like `@function` within a markdown file or comment block add or change properties on the [documentjs.process.docObject docObject].
+Understanding the [documentjs.tags tags] behavior is the key to making useful documentation.

 ## Types

-A [DocumentJS.docObject docObject's] most important tag is the one that determines its type.
+A [documentjs.process.docObject docObject's] most important tag is the one that determines its type.
 The following tags are the type tags and what they document:

- - [DocumentJS.tags.module @module] - A module's export value.
+ - [documentjs.tags.module @module] - A module's export value.
- - [DocumentJS.tags.typedef @typedef] - Defines a custom type.
+ - [documentjs.tags.typedef @typedef] - Defines a custom type.
- - [DocumentJS.tags.page @page] - A page of information.
+ - [documentjs.tags.page @page] - A page of information.
- - [DocumentJS.tags.function @function] - A JavaScript function.
+ - [documentjs.tags.function @function] - A JavaScript function.
- - [DocumentJS.tags.constructor @constructor] - A JavaScript function intended to be called with `new`.
+ - [documentjs.tags.constructor @constructor] - A JavaScript function intended to be called with `new`.
- - [DocumentJS.tags.static @static] - Creates a placeholder for static properties on a constructor.
+ - [documentjs.tags.static @static] - Creates a placeholder for static properties on a constructor.
- - [DocumentJS.tags.prototype @prototype] - Creates a placeholder for prototype properties on a constructor.
+ - [documentjs.tags.prototype @prototype] - Creates a placeholder for prototype properties on a constructor.
- - [DocumentJS.tags.property @property] - Creates a property value on an object.
+ - [documentjs.tags.property @property] - Creates a property value on an object.

 A `module` and `typedef` tag can document other types like a function.
 For example, use `@module` when something is both module and a function.